faizfrds/xdn-ebpf/README.md

 ## Abstract
 This research aimed at finding the latency for eBPF when capturing the state differences of a blackbox application.
 The prototype is designed as a proof-of-concept model for an edge approach to CDNs.
 I worked under the supervision and guidance of PhD candidate Fadhil Kurnia of UMass Amherst.

-## Method
+## Approach
 The approach of this research involved having the eBPF capture the system calls produced by a target black box application.
 After capturing the desired system calls (open, write), its information is passed onto a driver program through eBPF ring-buffers.
-The driver program continuously listened to any changes produced in the ring-buffer, recording each one as it occurred.
+The driver program continuously listened to any changes produced in the ring buffer, recording each one as it occurred.
 This recording process allows for the replication of the target application thereby producing a possible edge approach to content delivery networks (CDN).

+## Method
 To measure the latency of the application with and without eBPF, the ```time``` command was used.
 The latency measurement for no-eBPF is simply done by executing the bash file ```./run_curl.sh (target URL)```, where the target URL here was a simple web application (flask-example.py).
 The bash file repeats 1000 ```time``` commands, each measuring the latency for retrieving local data.
 This data produces a txt file ```times.txt```.
 Once execution is completed, the ```measurer.py``` program is executed which produces 3 statistics: mean, median, p95.

 For measurement with eBPF, the PID of the target application is identified.
 With the PID, it is passed on to the driver program as a parameter: ```./minimal (PID)```.
 This enables the eBPF to trace the intended program, capturing all the necessary system calls.
 Then, conduct identical process as above.